tvaranka/meb/experiments/README.md

 [paper_experiments](paper_experiments) contains notebooks with results and code to reimplement other tables and figures in the paper.

 [minimal_example.py](minimal_example.py) is a python file with minimal use of MEB to showcase the protocol in use without the complexity of (also without the ease of use) of a library.

+[evaluate.py](evaluate.py) is a python script that accepts command line arguments for the use of MEB.